-Entering students who score 24 or above on the English section of the American College Test (ACT) are ordinarily placed in ENG 112, Honors Composition and Rhetoric, and upon its successful completion are also awarded 3 credit hours in ENG 104, Composition and Rhetoric.
+Entering students who pass the Writing Placement Examination administered by the Department of English, Foreign Languages, and Journalism and who score above the 90th percentile on the English section of the American College Test (ACT) are ordinarily placed in ENG 112 Honors Composition and Rhetoric, and upon its successful completion are also awarded 3 credit hours in ENG 104, Composition and Rhetoric.
 This process fulfills the college's written composition requirements in general studies.
 The English major who successfully completes this program enters ENG 224, Advanced Composition and Literature, a course required of all English majors.